 What does it look like?

 Hypermobility refers to joints that move beyond the typical range of motion, often associated with conditions such as Ehlers-Danlos Syndrome (EDS) and Hypermobility Spectrum Disorders (HSD).
-While increased flexibility may be beneficial in some settings, it can also contribute to joint instability, pain, and an elevated risk of musculoskeletal injuries.
+While some people that are hypermobile experience no symptoms, many experience joint instability, pain, and an elevated risk of musculoskeletal injuries.

 Why does it occur?